Music

 Arts and Culture: Music

-The learning area Arts and Culture is divided into four separate pathways, and all students are required to choose one of them.
-Music is one of the four and is offered as two different options.
-Music I may be continued to Grade 12, while Music II is only offered until Grade 9.
+The learning area Arts and Culture is divided into four separate pathways - Music, Art, French and Drama; all grade 8 and 9 students are required to choose one of them.
+Music is offered as two different options.
+Music I may be continued to Grade 12, while Music II is a music appreciation course only offered in grades 8 and 9.

 Practical and written exams take place in June and November; the practical exam counts 50% of the total mark.
 Continuous assessment is ongoing throughout the year.